datagora-erasme/maquette_back/README.md

 </p>

 # About This Project
+The augmented model project was born during an experiment as part of the MAM project: **Mediation and Augmented Modeling**.
+Various workshops were organized in collaboration with *LabEx IMU*, *ERASME Urban Lab* and the *École Urbaine de Lyon*.

+The project consists of a model of a city district made from **Lego** and created from a web platform.
+This model is made to be installed in public places and used in the context of mediation or neighborhood council.

 # About This Repository
 > :warning: This version is using the tiles hosted on Exo-Dev's server :warning: